SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-07-tech-skeptics.md

 &hellip; and so on.
 And on.
 And on.

 Next the complaint about printing presses.
-De Strata helpfully informs us that they're invented by a bunch of icky nerds, and print nothing but dumb crap that should probably be banned anyway (emphasis added):
+De Strata helpfully informs us that they're invented by a bunch of icky nerds whom nobody likes, and print nothing but dumb crap that should probably be banned anyway (emphasis added):

 > I know that you always __hate printed books crammed with the foolishness of common folk__,
 > and that you follow sound precepts.
 The things I have described do not apply to you, but
 > to __the utterly uncouth types of people who have driven reputable writers from their
 > homes.__ Among the latter this servant of yours has been driven out, bewailing the damage
 > which results from the printers' cunning.
-They shamnelessly print, at a negligible
+They shamelessly print, at a negligible
 > price, __material which may, alas, inflame impressionable youths,__ while a true writer dies
 > of hunger.
 Cure (if you will) the plague which is doing away with the laws of all
 > decency, and curb the printers.
 They persist in their sick vices, setting Tibullus in